 We eliminated single-use plastics at the resort, including all plastic bags and bottles.
 Guests are given paper and Yuta bags only.
 Plastic straws have been replaced with paper ones and plastic bottles have been replaced with glass ones.
 We don’t use plastic cutlery anymore but wooden one only.
 We also ask to our guests not to wrap their luggage in plastic as it produces unnecessary waste and will never biodegrade.

-In addition, we provide our staff members with reusable aluminum bottles and we compost some food waste into organic soil for the garden.
+We also supply recyclable aluminum bottles to our staff members and compost some food waste into organic soil for the garden.